newrelic/newrelic-service-broker-tile/README.md

 ##Installation

-*    Download the New Relic Service Broker Tile for your environment (vSphere/AWS) and version (1.11.3) of Ops Mgr from this repo
+*    Download the New Relic Service Broker Tile for PCF for your environment from this repo
 *    Login to your PCF Ops Mgr
 *    On the left side of the page click on the button **"Import a Product"**
-*    Select the downloaded **.pivotal** tile file (i.e. NewRelic-ServiceBrokerTile-OpsMgr-v1.11.3.pivotal)
+*    Select the downloaded **.pivotal** tile file (i.e. NewRelic-ServiceBrokerTile-OpsMgr-v1.12.3.pivotal)
 *    Allow the file upload to be completed

 **Note:** The system doesn't give you any indications during the upload, but you will get a pop-up message at the end, as to whether the upload succeeded ot failed.